Rainy Day Recess: More than 60 Indoor Play Places in the Seattle Area

 Museums kids love

-53. Pacific Science Center in Seattle.
+52. Pacific Science Center in Seattle.
 When the cloud cover is thick, there’s nothing like getting an eyeful of the starry night sky in the Willard Planetarium.
-There's also a new Professor Wellbody health-focused exhibit, and much more.
-Daily shows are for kids ages 4 and older.
+There's also a new-ish Professor Wellbody health-focused exhibit, an IMAX theater and much more.

 Kris Collingridge was ParentMap's Out and About editor.This article has been updated several times since she first wrote it.